Hescorlpioanl/Hescorlpioanl.github.io/_posts/summaries/2023-10-21-o'reilly-rest-api-design-rulebook-notes.md

 Must return the new representations of the updated and created resource

-**POST must be used to create a new resource and Execute Contollers**
+**POST must be used to create a new resource and Execute Controllers**

-The `POST` requestt body contains the suggested state representation of the new resource to be added to the server-owned collection.
+The `POST` request body contains the suggested state representation of the new resource to be added to the server-owned collection.

-Also, it's used to invoke `function-oriented` controller resources such as if we have an email confirmation mechanism that sends a confirmation code to the client in email, and we need to create the **resend code** functionality. we must use the POST Method to call the endpoint that resends the confirmation code.
+Also, it's used to invoke `function-oriented` controller resources such as if we have an email confirmation mechanism that sends a confirmation code to the client in email, and we need to create the **resend code** functionality. we must use the POST Method to call the endpoint that response the confirmation code.
 Example: `/users/100/resend`

 **DELETE must be used to remove a resource from its parent**